Traveller, Writer, Seeker Bill Aitken. Also a Dog Lover.

 Lalitha Krishnan: It’s a great initiative.
 Thank you for this Sanjay.

 ( I hope enjoyed episode 21 of the Heart of Conservation podcast.
 I’m Lalitha Krishnan.
 You can read the show notes on my blog: Earthy matters.
 If you want to know more about the Thano movement, or about the work my guests do there’s lots of information on the net.
-You can also hear my podcast on Spotify, Soundcloud, Google podcast, or apple podcast, or other platforms of your choice.
+You can also hear my podcast on Spotify, Apple podcast, or other platforms of your choice.
 Till next time, stay safe and keep listening.)

 Urban Forager, Nina Sengupta Tells us how she’s Changing the World one Weed at a Time.